fenc1022/zcu104_accdnn/README.md

 4. Generate complete accelerator as a Vivado project by `cd ./lib/ip`
     `vivado -mode batch -source ips.tcl`
 5. Package previous project as an IP in GUI.
+Here, we need to
-Associate "ddr" interface to "ddr_clk".
+   -- Associate "ddr" interface to "ddr_clk";
+   -- edit port "complete_int", set SENSITIVITY to EDGE RISING;
+   -- edit port clk & ddr_clk, set FREQ_HZ to user defined.

 In zcu104_accdnn directory: